 Programming

-By Jonathan Pope Just as nature takes every obstacle, every impediment, and works around it — turns it to its purposes, incorporates it into itself — so, too, a rational being can turn each setback into raw material and use it to achieve its goal. – Marcus Aurelius Injuries happen.
-Even if your training program […]
+Read More“Training Around Injuries” By Jonathan Pope Just as nature takes every obstacle, every impediment, and works around it — turns it to its purposes, incorporates it into itself — so, too, a rational being can turn each setback into raw material and use it to achieve its goal. – Marcus Aurelius Injuries happen.
+Even if […]

 Read MoreMilitary aircraft technology evolved rapidly in the years after World War 2.
 With the introduction of jet engines, planes became much more powerful and complicated.
 They also became alarmingly easier to crash.
 On many days the Air Force recorded over a dozen different crashes at bases around the country.
 Seventeen pilots crashed in a single […]

 Read MoreProgramming is tough.
+It is hard to figure out how to organize training for SOF selection.
 There are a lot of things you could do each day: run, ruck, swim, lift weights, water confidence, calisthenics, metcons…..the list goes on.
-Obviously, you need to do many of those things, because they are what you’ll be screened for in selection.
-But, how much, how hard, how often, and how to […]
+Obviously, you need to do many of those things, because they are what you’ll be screened […]

 Read MoreIn order to understand programming, you first have to know how and why your body responds to training.
 When you internalize that framework, things like how much running to do, how fast, and how often become much easier to program and adjust.
 Just like programming, adaptation is a complex subject that people spend their entire […]